 To become a hospice volunteer at Sutter Care at Home the greatest gift you can offer is your time, your compassion, caring nature, and your willingness to listen.
 Training and ongoing support are provided to all volunteers, so experience is not required.
 Volunteers are trained to enhance the overall goal of meeting the physical, emotional and practical needs of hospice patients and their families.

 Volunteering can be as simple as sitting by the bedside, listening with compassion, playing music, reading a book, and as needed, offering support; providing respite for the family members and caregivers.
-Volunteers do not provide clinical or personal care. ** Due to the pandemic, volunteers are only visiting patients who live in their own home, they are running errands, like grocery shopping, or calling or sending cards to hospice patients and their caregivers, giving support and helping to combat social isolation.
+Volunteers do not provide clinical or personal care. ** Due to the pandemic, and the recent surge, volunteers are running errands, like grocery shopping, or calling, doing video visits or sending cards to hospice patients and their caregivers, giving support and helping to combat social isolation.
 Crafty and creative volunteers are making fidget quilts for dementia patients or lap quilts for veterans on our service.**

 Volunteers visit hospice patients in homes and care facilities (suspended due to Covid) in San Mateo County, anywhere from Daly City to Palo Alto and along the coast, based on the volunteer's proximity and availability.
 Volunteers can provide respite to the caregiver and be a caring companion and compassionate listener to both patients and families. or assist with routine tasks and errands when appropriate.
 We also have office volunteer positions, and opportunities to work with our children's bereavement coordinator, as well.